Sports photography is far from easy. Use these basketball photography tips, and you’ll be capturing incredible, fast-action images in no time!

 - Move the subject around in your frame.
 Don’t center every shot!

-- Follow a player as they run past you down the court, and use a slow shutter speed to create a little motion blur.
+- Follow a player as they run past you down the court, and use a slow shutter speed.
+A slow shutter speed will help you create a little motion blur.

 - Use super-wide open angles and closeups to capture the details of the event.
-These detail shots help to tell a story.
+These detailed action shots help to tell a story.

 After a while, every basketball game does start to feel the same, so get creative and mix it up!